Are you looking for a contractor?

 Insulated

-Therefore, sunrooms are regulated by the National Building Code (NBC), since they're considered as an inherent part of a structure, unlike verandas.
+Therefore, solariums, unlike sunrooms, are regulated by the National Building Code (NBC), since they're considered an inherent part of a structure.

-Sunrooms vs. Verandas: The Basics and Canadian Specificities
+Solariums vs. Sunrooms: Pros, Cons, and Canadian Specificities

 Thermal Insulation

 Before delving into the insulation of it all, consider its positioning.
-A north-facing sunroom is highly recommended, but to ensure its year-round use without needing to bundle up like a starfish, you’ll have to establish a heating budget for the winter season.
+A north-facing solarium is highly recommended, but to ensure year-round use without needing to bundle up like a starfish, you have to establish a heating budget for the winter season.

-Another way to go about it is to still favour a north-facing position but angled toward the east or west.
-These are best if you’re looking to have an indoor garden.
+Another way to go about it is to still favour a north-facing position but one angled toward the east or west.
+Doing so is recommended if you’re looking to build a sort of conservatory.

-In any case, sunroom insulation is mainly done at floor level and within the structure itself.
-Typically, a sunroom or veranda floor isn’t built atop solid ground.
+In any case, solarium insulation is mainly done at floor level and within the structure itself.
+Typically, a solarium or sunroom floor is built atop a raised, hollowed platform.
 As such, drafts coming in through the structure will significantly cool the room during the winter.

-To offset this issue, while still adhering to guidelines established by the building code for exposed floors (insulation of at least R-29.5), adding at least 5 inches of sprayed urethane is a must.
+To offset this issue, while still adhering to guidelines established by the building code for exposed floors (minimum insulation rating: R-29.5), adding at least 5 inches of sprayed urethane is a must.

 Wood